mgomez05/EngineeringChallenge/backend/README.md

 }' http://localhost:3001/machine
 ```

-The response will specify how many machines in your request were able to created
-For the example above, the response should look lik ethis:
+The response will specify how many machines in your request were able to created.
+For the example above, the response should look like this:

 ```
 STATUS 200